This page may contain affiliate links. We make a small commission on purchases at no additional cost to you.

 What’s kind of a downside with this one is that it’s not as common compared to your usual brands.
 But not to be so negative about it straight away, we’re looking at an incredible yet compact overdrive pedal.
 Source Audio’s L.A.
 Lady Overdrive allows you to store presets and have versatility, all while the pedal’s controls are incredibly intuitive and simple.

-Source Audio One Series L.A.
-Lady Overdrive
+Source Audio L.A.
+Lady Overdrive Pedal

 You can find your usual 4-knob pedal featuring drive, level, and a 2-band EQ layout.
 Right in the middle is also a toggle switch for three modes of operation.
 These are labeled as classic, crunch, and smooth.
 Classic is your usual Tube Screamer-like overdrive, although slightly smoother.
 Crunch adds a rougher twist to the sonic equation, while the smooth mode is designed to replicate Mesa Boogie tones with a high-gain approach that’s focused on tight bottom ends.
 This is all accompanied by two inputs and two outputs on the sides.